AdrienBenamira/bird_classification_MVAchallenge/README.md

 ##### Crop the image

-run the jupyter crop_bird
+Run the jupyter crop_bird

 ##### Extract the features

-git clone the repo https://github.com/richardaecn/cvpr18-inaturalist-transfer
+Git clone the repo https://github.com/richardaecn/cvpr18-inaturalist-transfer

 Run it for the global images and the cropped images